Send the link below via email or IMCopy

 C. Broad Fact Question - to much info to be gathered

-"how many organisms are effected by plastics?"
+"how many organisms are effected by high levels of rain?"

 *What data would you collect?